olsona/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 7: May 10, 2020

+**Today's Progress**: I think I understand react routing a bit better now.
+Maybe.

+**Thoughts**: Need to actually decide on UX before I make any more frontend changes.
+In the meanwhile I'm going to work on adding friends and associated visibility on the backend.

 ### Day 5: May 9, 2020

 **Today's Progress**: More typing, think I've mostly got it.
 More Material UI work.